lironbob/ngx-css-variables/README.md

 }
 ```

-## Use css-vars service to effect :root selector
+## Use css-vars service to effect the ':root' selector

 ```typescript
 import { Component, OnInit } from '@angular/core';